 This wildlife in the garden thing isn’t at all straightforward.
 I’ve written, often, about the trials and tribulations of mice, squirrels, rabbits and slugs.
 And deer.
 But birds?
 The woodpeckers have chicks.
 They have started their constant relay between the bird table and the nest, beaks stuffed with food.
 It’s lovely to see them.
 It would be even better if they brought the little ones back to visit us, just like last year.

-And then one day, while I was working in the greenhouse, there came a dreadful knocking noise.
-I rushed up the path to find the woodpecker trying to hammer a hole in the front of a nest box.
+But then one day, as I was contentedly working away in the greenhouse, there came a sound like rapid gunfire.
+I hurtled up the path to find the woodpecker trying to hammer a hole in the front of a nest box.
 A nest box full of baby Great Tit chicks.
 Woodrow flew off.
 But not for long.
 For several minutes I had to keeping shooing him away, along with his missus who had turned up in support.

-The Great Tits were getting frantic.
+The Great Tit parents were frantic.
 But they knew exactly what to do.
-As soon as the woodpeckers flew off for a while they had the chicks out of the nest box and into the relative safety of a rhododendron bush.
+With the woodpeckers briefly out of the way they had the chicks out of the nest box, one by one, and into the relative safety of a nearby rhododendron bush.
 It all happened so quickly.
 The chicks were able to fly so presumably not far from fledging in any case.
-And of course we got to watch.
+And of course we got a front seat view.

-Which brings us back to the bottlebrush bloom.
+Which brings us back to the question of the bottlebrush bloom.
 And the previously flowering Callistemon in a pot right next to the bird table.